zzulueta/mslearn-ai-agents/Instructions/03b-build-multi-agent-solution.md

    )
     ```

+    Now you're ready to create a primary agent that will coordinate the ticket triage process, using the connected agents as required.

-1. Under the comment **Create a main agent with the Connected Agent tools**, and add the following code:
+1. Find the comment **Create an agent to triage support ticket processing by using connected agents**, and enter the following code:

     ```python
-   # Create a main agent with the Connected Agent tools
+   # Create an agent to triage support ticket processing by using connected agents
+   triage_agent_name = "triage-agent"
+   triage_agent_instructions = """
+   Triage the given ticket.
+Use the connected tools to determine the ticket's priority, which team it should be assigned to, and how much effort it may take.
+   """

-   agent = agents_client.create_agent(
+   triage_agent = agents_client.create_agent(
         model=model_deployment,
-        name="triage-agent",
+        name=triage_agent_name,
         instructions=triage_agent_instructions,
         tools=[
             priority_agent_tool.definitions[0],